fastoch/Nest-Full-Course/TUTO.md

   - the `schema.prisma` file content
   - the `.env` file content

-These contents can be found in the Dashboard > "Connect to your database" > select 'prisma' in the dropdown menu.
+These contents can be found in the Dashboard > Connect > Connect to your database > select 'prisma' in the dropdown menu.

 ### The `schema.prisma` file